ianomondi/transport/replit.md

 - July 18, 2025.
 Updated trip creation workflow to use modal dialog: FloatingActionButton now shows "Add Trip" and opens NewTripModal directly on dashboard instead of redirecting to trips page.
 Modal shows "Add New Trip" title with "Add Trip" button instead of "Start Trip".
 - July 18, 2025.
 Enhanced trip management controls: Added "End Trip" button to ActiveTripCard that appears only when trip status is active.
 When there's an active trip, users cannot start new trips (FloatingActionButton "Add Trip" is disabled).
 After ending a trip, drop-off point passenger management buttons are disabled and show completion message.
 - July 18, 2025.
 Moved "End Trip" button from ActiveTripCard to trip details page as requested.
 The button only appears in trip details when the trip status is active, allowing users to end trips from the detailed view rather than the dashboard card.
+- July 18, 2025.
+Updated trip button visibility logic: "Start Trip" button only shows for non-active/non-completed trips, "End Trip" button only appears after trip is started (active status), and both buttons are hidden once trip is completed.

 ## User Preferences